ParyaniSagar/DerrickRoseStats/README.md

 ![Derrick Rose](3_Material/DerrickRose.jpg)

-# Description & Proejct Outcome
+# Description & Project Outcome

 In this Project, I will be analyzing the Career Stats of Derrick Rose, and will answer few of the requirements/questions listed below.